More Lessons for Trigonometry

 In the equation y = Asin(B(x-h)) or y = Acos(B(x-h))

 , A modifies the amplitude and B modifies the period; see sine and cosine transformations.
 The constant h does not change the amplitude or period (the shape) of the graph.
 It shifts the graph left (if h is negative) or right (if h is positive) and in the amount equal to h.
 The amount of horizontal shift is called the phase shift, which equals h.

-This video explains how to determine the horizontal and vertical translations of sine and cosine.
-It also shows how to graph translated sine and cosine functions.
+How to determine the horizontal and vertical translations of sine and cosine?

 Transformations of Sine and Cosine (amplitude, period, phase shift and vertical shift)

 Graph Sine and Cosine functions with the four basic transformations: amplitude, period, phase shift and vertical shift.